beowolx/beowolx/README.md

 ## Some of the things I've built :computer:

-It's hard to decide what things should make it into this list, but I wanted to give a brief description of the coolests projects I've created.
+It's hard to decide what things should make it into this list, but I wanted to give a brief description of the coolest projects I've created.

 * **Freedom Market** is an e-commerce web application developed using Django, JavaScript, HTML, CSS and SQL.
 It's an online auction website where users can bid and create listings for online auctions.